 |Open to PME course graduates.
 Rare exceptions can be made for those already familiar with A Guide to the Project Management Body of Knowledge, (PMBOK® Guide, Sixth Edition).
 Email a Program Advisor for more information.
 (View PMI exam prerequisites)|

-PMP® Exam Preparation, an in-depth review course, is the second online course in this series after Project Management Essentials, offered by Purdue Online.
+PMP® Exam Preparation, an in-depth, live, virtual course, is the second online course in this series after Project Management Essentials, offered by Purdue University Online.
 This offering assumes you already meet the criteria necessary to qualify to take the exam.
 You must be an experienced project manager (minimum 3 years).
 Before you may qualify to take the PMP exam, the Project Management Institute (PMI) requires that you have at least 35 hours of project management education.
 This course assumes you are already familiar with the content of the PMBOK® Guide.
-If you feel like you need a refresher on the content of the PMBOK® Guide, taking the Project Management Essentials course first, is strongly suggested.
+If you feel like you need a refresher on the content of the PMBOK® Guide, taking the Project Management Essentials course first is strongly suggested.
 Please visit the PMI website for details about PMI’s PMP exam prerequisites.

 To learn more about Purdue University’s online PMP® Exam Preparation course and , fill out this form.
 You can also call (888) 390-0499 to speak to one of our program advisors.

 Purdue University respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of Purdue University, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.

 PMP Exam Preparation is a live, virtual course based on the PMBOK® Guide.